Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 Lets say that you are watching TV.
 Every time you want to change the channel, you will use the same remote.
 It would be quite inconvenient if you had to make a new remote each time you wanted to change the channel.
 Similarly, when writing a script, you might want to write a piece of code that you need to re-use multiple times in different parts of your script.
 Functions allow us to do exactly this!

 A function is a piece of code that can input some values and use them to perform a given task.
-You have already seen a function before! `xsChatData(String str);` is actually a function which inputs a `String` and chats it in game.
+You have already seen a function before! `xsChatData(string str);` is actually a function which inputs a `string` and chats it in game.

 Another useful function is `sqrt(float number);` which calculates the square root of a value.

-Usage: `#!java float a = sqrt(4);`
+Usage: `#!cpp float a = sqrt(4);`

-This assigns the value `#!java 2.0` to `a`.
+This assigns the value `#!cpp 2.0` to `a`.

-An interesting thing to note here is that some functions "give you back" a value, like `#!java sqrt(5);` will "give you back" $\approx$ `#!java 2.24`.
+An interesting thing to note here is that some functions "give you back" a value, like `#!cpp sqrt(5);` will "give you back" $\approx$ `#!cpp 2.24`.

 This property that a function "gives you back" a value is formally known as the fact that the function "returns" a value.
-Not all functions do this, for example `#!java xsChatData("my message");` simply displays that message on screen and does not return any value.
+Not all functions do this, for example `#!cpp xsChatData("my message");` simply displays that message on screen and does not return any value.
 A function can return a value of any data type.

 Each function also takes a set of inputs. `xsChatData` takes in a string, `sqrt` takes in a float.
 The set of inputs that a function can take are formally known as its "parameters".